- How do Illinois courts decide child custody?

 Courts disfavor parents who attempt to alienate the child from the other parent.

-Stability and Routine: Why Consistency Carries Weight
+Stability and Routine: Why Consistency Influences Custody Decisions

 Children benefit from routine.